 The notion of clock changes, let alone corrections rub that ideology the wrong way.
 If you think a Leap Second is bad, try coordinating something like the Julian or Gregorian reforms today.
 Sure, they solve different problems, but if you think time should be a linear, ever-increasing constant, you’re disagreeing with our understanding of relativity.
 Of course, by the time you need to worry about that, the next logical step from thinking time is a number is metric time, and if you think our system is problematic, imagine trying to convert years into units of 31.536 megaseconds.

 While many programmers generally are aware of the Time Zone Database, in my experience few understand its relationship to the libraries they rely on.
-Like a lot of people, they think that because time seems simple and they lifetime of experience managing their calendar, they know what they need to know about it and never bother learning why their assumptions are bad.
+Like a lot of people, they think that because time seems simple and their lifetime of experience managing their calendar, they know what they need to know about it and never bother learning why their assumptions are bad.

 The first thing you must understand about time zones is that they are a legal solution to the problem of coordination in a system of distributed humans.
 Like most legal solutions, they are an imperfect compromise reflecting the history and nature of the culture’s prevailing ruling caste.
 Like most legal solutions, they stem from political ideology, and fortunately it’s comparatively benign.